 Research & Publications

 Maor Sauler has been a member of the Pulmonary & Critical Care faculty since 2014.
 Dr. Sauler specializes in adult critical care including acute lung injury and sepsis.
-He also sees patients in the outpatient setting with pulmonary diseases.
-Dr. Sauler is board-certified in internal medicine and pulmonary medicine.
+He also sees patients in the outpatient setting with pulmonary diseases such as Chronic Obstructive Pulmonary Disease (COPD).
+Dr. Sauler is board-certified in internal medicine, pulmonary medicine, and critical care medicine.

 Dr. Sauler earned his undergraduate degree from Princeton University and received his MD from Rutgers-New Jersey Medical School.
 Dr. Sauler then completed both an internship and residency in internal medicine at Yale-New Haven Hospital.
 He went on to complete fellowship training in pulmonary and critical care medicine at Yale-School of Medicine.